 Club administrators are unable to edit these team numbers.
+Junior teams will be listed as 0.
+This is because Insurance for Juniors is collected on a per player basis.
 If you believe the numbers to be incorrect, please DO NOT complete the online payment process.
-Please contact Arvind Suresh at firstname.lastname@example.org or call 9085 4012to advise the correct numbers so that the invoicing system can be updated accordingly.
+Please contact Arvind Suresh at email@example.com or call 9085 4012 to advise the correct numbers so that the invoicing system can be updated accordingly.
 You will then be able to revisit the Marsh website shortly after you complete the process.

 To assist you with completing Victorian Cricket Registration and the National Club Risk Protection Programme, this website outlines the requirements for this season and explains how to:

 Update your Club or Association profile, contact and census details

 Obtain your Certificate of Currency for evidence of Public Liability cover

 Ensure Personal Injury cover for your Club and members

 Full completion of registration requires each Club and Association to complete six simple steps, which are summarised below.